Flexipie/Gigi-sCopy/REPORT.md

 # DevOps Assignment Report
 **Project:** Gigi's Copy Tool - Chrome Extension
 **Student:** Felix
 **Date:** November 2025
+**Disclaimer** AI was used for structuring this report for markdown :)

 ---

 ## Executive Summary

-This report documents the improvements made to the Chrome Extension project to meet DevOps best practices, including code refactoring, comprehensive testing, CI/CD automation, and the addition of a backend microservice for cross-device synchronization.
+This report documents the improvements made to the Chrome Extension Gigi's Copy Tool project to better use best practices, including code refactoring especially for code smells, comprehensive testing, CI/CD pipeline, and the addition of a backend microservice for cross-device synchronization, and health endpoints for monitoring.
+As the actual chrome extension is not able to be dockerised or have endpoints, the backend microservice is used as a workaround.

 ---